Clarocque95/Excel.Coffee.Sales/Coffee.Sales.Excel.Project.md

 # Excel Dashboard - Coffe Sales

-This is an excel project in which I created an interactive and dynamic dashboard showing interesting KPI's using mock coffee sales data.
+This is a Microsoft Excel project in which I created an interactive and dynamic dashboard showing interesting KPI's using mock coffee sales data.

-This project help me improve my skills in Microsoft Excel using functions such as XLOOKUP, INDEX and IF statements.
+This project helped me improve my skills in MS Excel using functions such as XLOOKUP, INDEX and IF statements.
 I also practiced creating creating pivot tables and interesting data visualizations.
-Finally, I spent most of the time creating a dynamic dashboard by creating appropriate filters and slicers.
+Finally, I refined my dashboarding skills and created appropriate filters and slicers that provided useful insights.

 Here are the steps I followed during the creation of this project:

 ### Step 1
-Opened excel file and reviewed the data.
-We have 3 seperate worksheets each containing data for Orders, Customers and Products.
-Each worksheet contains a primary key (Order ID, Customer ID & Product ID)
+Opened Excel file and reviewed the data.
+We have three (3) seperate worksheets each containing data for Orders, Customers and Products.
+Each worksheet contains a primary key (Order ID, Customer ID & Product ID).

 ### Step 2